 Low-Moderate Consumption of:

 Very Limited or No Consumption of:

 Plan ahead and practice sticking with the Mediterranean Diet, and you will find the diet easy to follow and beneficial for your health.
 Search around the internet for recipe ideas - the possibilities are endless.

-Experimentation is fun, so feel free to alter the proportions based on your own personal preferences.
+For our Mediterranean Cucumber Salad, experimentation is fun, so feel free to alter the proportions based on your own personal preferences.
 Or add ingredients, like some cherry tomatoes!
 Or try different types of vinegars or seasonings!
 A little fresh lemon juice or half teaspoon of honey is nice, too.

 General Adult Medicine

 Wellness physicals, illnesses, ongoing medical conditions, lab testing

 Gynecologic care, birth control, Pap smears, Nexplanon, Vaginal Rejuvenation for urinary inconttinence and other issues

 Sick visits, well child visits, allergies and asthma

 Routine preventive care, acne, menstrual disorders, sports physicals, ADHD, developmental issues